hijyun/hijyun/README.md

 ##  ੈ✩‧₊˚ About Me  ⋆.ೃ࿔*:･

 - 🎓 Graduated from Dongduk Women's University with a bachelor's degree in Statistics and Information Science.
-- 📈 Interests in Time Series Forecasting and NLP.
+- 📈 Interests in Time Series Forecasting.
 - 🚀 Passionate about deploying AI models into services.

 <br>